-However, the authority will also pursue value for money in treasury management and will monitor the yield from investment income against appropriate benchmarks for investment performance.
+The Authority will pursue value for money in treasury management and will monitor the yield from investment income against appropriate benchmarks for investment performance.
 Regular monitoring of investment performance will be carried out during the year.

-Changes in risk management policy from last year

-The above criteria are unchanged from last year.
+There have been no changes in risk management policy from last year, and the above criteria are unchanged.

-Investment Strategy
+8.14 Investment Strategy

-Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates.
+8.14.1 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates.
 Greater returns are usually obtainable by investing for longer periods.
-While most cash flow balances are required in order to manage day to day cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed.
+While most cash flow balances are required in order to manage day to day cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer-term investments will be carefully assessed;

-- If it is thought that Bank rate is likely to rise significantly within the time horizon being considered, then consideration will be given to keeping most investments as being short term or variable. - Conversely, if it is thought that Bank Rate is likely to fall within that time period, consideration will be given to locking in higher rates currently obtainable, for longer periods.
+- If it is thought that the Bank Rate is likely to rise significantly within the time horizon being considered, then consideration will be given to keeping most investments as short-term or variable; or - Conversely, if it is thought that Bank Rate is likely to fall within that time period, consideration will be given to locking in higher rates currently obtainable, for longer periods.